Liberal socialism: Hungary

 In 1919, the Hungarian politician Oszkár Jászi declared his support for what he termed "liberal socialism" while denouncing "communist socialism".
 Opposed to classical social democracy's prevalent focus on support from the working class, Jászi saw the middle class and smallholder peasants as essential to the development of socialism and spoke of the need of a "radical middle-class".
 His views were especially influenced by events in Hungary in 1919 involving the Bolshevik revolution and establishment of the Hungarian Soviet Republic, after the collapse of which he specifically denounced the Marxist worldview, calling his views "Anti-Marx".
 His criticism of orthodox Marxism was centered on its mechanical, valueless, and amoral methodology.
 He argued that "[i]n no small measure, the present terrible, bewildering world crisis is a consequence of Marxism's mechanical Communism and amoral nihilism.
 New formulas of spirit, freedom and solidarity have to be found".

 Jászi promoted a form of co-operative socialism that included liberal principles of freedom, voluntarism and decentralization.
 He juxtaposed this ideal version of socialism with the then-existing political system in the Soviet Union, which he identified as being based upon dictatorial and militarist perils, statism, and a crippled economic order where competition and quality are disregarded.

 Jászi's views on socialism and works denouncing Bolshevik communism came back into Hungarian public interest in the 1980s when copies of his manuscripts were discovered and were smuggled into Hungary that was then under communist party-rule.

 Another famous Hungarian politician, Bibó Istvan ("The Conscience of the Nation"), was a prolific and unique liberal socialist writer.
 After the Second World War and the crushing of the Revolution of 1956, he wrote essays from a similar viewpoint.
-His views were unique in the sense that he had accepted the immutability of the the political system prevalent in the nation at that time, yet remained a follower of liberal and socialist ideas, such as (small) private property (he agrees with the appropriation of the property of the big landowners/squatters and big capitalists, but not with the method of the communists as it was violently and vehemently carried out) and free speech.
+His views were unique in the sense that he had accepted the immutability of the political system prevalent in the nation at that time, yet remained a follower of liberal and socialist ideas, such as (small) private property (he agrees with the appropriation of the property of the big landowners/squatters and big capitalists, but not with the method of the communists as it was violently and vehemently carried out) and free speech.
 Therefore, he wished to reconcile the latter and adapted to the political/societal status quo of the country in his works.